Apollo

 Are one-way campervan rentals possible in New Zealand?

-Yes, a large number of rental companies allow for one-way rentals.
+Yes, a large number of companies allow for one-way rentals.

 One-way rentals may not be available between all routes, and additional fees apply, depending on the pickup and drop-off locations.
 Our comparison tool will automatically factor in any additional fees and show you which vehicles are available on your preferred route.